Getty Scholar Grants 2023 for Researchers (up to $65,000)

 - Nine-month residency: September to June: $65,000

-AAAHI Fellowships are limited to nine-month residency terms, and are granted $65,000 stipends.
+AAAHI and PRW Research Project Scholarships are limited to nine-month residency terms, and are granted $65,000 stipends.

-- Applications are welcome from researchers of all nationalities who are working in the arts, humanities, or social sciences.
+- Open to researchers of all nationalities who are working in the arts, humanities, or social sciences.

 - Current Getty staff and members of their immediate family are not eligible for Scholar Grants.
 Recent recipients who have received a Getty Scholar award within the past three years may be removed from consideration.